RoSE Committee Applications Now Open!

 We are a non-profit academic community and all positions are voluntary.

-You are invited to reach out to our Director, Jenny Terry with any queries you may have about RoSE and/or the designated contact for each role (see descriptions, below) with any queries you may have about the specific roles.
+You are invited to reach out to contact us with any queries you may have about RoSE and/or the specific roles.

-You can also check out what RoSE is all about, our organisational structure, and existing team members.
+You can also check out what RoSE is all about, our organisational structure, and existing team members throughout our website.

 The Core Committee consists of the Director and Co-Directors and is responsible for the overall strategy and management of the RoSE Network, including oversight of the General Committee.